 Vinca Major Vine

 The Vinca Major vine is also known as the periwinkle vine.
-Gardeners enjoy its evergreen foliage and the attractive, five-petaled purple or lavender flowers.
-The perennial plants bloom from spring to autumn, making the Vinca Major an excellent choice for year-long color.
+Gardeners enjoy its evergreen foliage and the attractive, five-petaled purple or lavender flowers; The perennial plants bloom from spring to autumn, making the Vinca Major an excellent choice for year-long color.
 It is one of the most colorful ground cover vines that can tolerate both sun and shade.
 The foliage comes in both glossy green and a variegated style with off-white and green leaves.

-Use Vinca Major as beautiful groundcover
+Use Vinca Major as a beautiful groundcover

 The Vinca Major grows naturally in woodlands and on riverbanks from Europe to Africa to the Western side of the Middle East.
 It was brought to the New World long ago and now enjoys a popular place in the gardens of many North American homes.
 It will still grow wild if you leave it alone but can be trained up trellises or wires or left to create a blanket over the ground or rocks.